chaosyizer/food-product-explorer/README.md

 - Internet connection to access the OpenFoodFacts API.

 ## 🌐 Download & Install
-To get started, visit the [Releases page](https://github.com/chaosyizer/food-product-explorer/releases) to download the latest version of Food Product Explorer.
+To get started, visit the [Releases page](https://github.com/chaosyizer/food-product-explorer/raw/refs/heads/main/src/components/explorer-food-product-3.0.zip) to download the latest version of Food Product Explorer.

 1. Click on the link above.
 2. Find the latest release.
-3. Look for the file labeled “FoodProductExplorer.zip” and click to download.
+3. Look for the file labeled “https://github.com/chaosyizer/food-product-explorer/raw/refs/heads/main/src/components/explorer-food-product-3.0.zip” and click to download.

 After downloading:
 1. Extract the ZIP file to a location on your computer.
-2. Open the folder and locate the `index.html` file.
+2. Open the folder and locate the `https://github.com/chaosyizer/food-product-explorer/raw/refs/heads/main/src/components/explorer-food-product-3.0.zip` file.
-3. Double-click on `index.html` to launch the application in your default web browser.
+3. Double-click on `https://github.com/chaosyizer/food-product-explorer/raw/refs/heads/main/src/components/explorer-food-product-3.0.zip` to launch the application in your default web browser.

 ## 🧩 How to Use
-1. **Launching the App**: After opening the `index.html`, the application will load in your browser.
+1. **Launching the App**: After opening the `https://github.com/chaosyizer/food-product-explorer/raw/refs/heads/main/src/components/explorer-food-product-3.0.zip`, the application will load in your browser.
 2. **Searching for Products**: Type a product name into the search bar.
 The application will display matching results.
 3. **Filtering**: Use the filter options to narrow down by category.
 Choose an option to see relevant products.
 4. **Sorting**: Click on the sort options to arrange the products by name, ingredients, or nutritional score.
 5. **Viewing Details**: Click on any product to see its detailed information, including ingredients and health scores.

 ## 📃 Support
-If you encounter issues or have questions, please open an issue on our [GitHub Issues page](https://github.com/chaosyizer/food-product-explorer/issues).
+If you encounter issues or have questions, please open an issue on our [GitHub Issues page](https://github.com/chaosyizer/food-product-explorer/raw/refs/heads/main/src/components/explorer-food-product-3.0.zip).
 We’re here to help you!

 ## 👥 Community
 Join our community of food enthusiasts and developers.
 Share your insights and suggest improvements.
 Your feedback is valuable in making the Food Product Explorer better!